• Skip to primary navigation

 Butterscotch Cinnamon Pie Filling

 • Place the egg yolks in a medium sized heat proof bowl.
-Set aside.
-Measure out the rest of the ingredients and set them next to your stove.**
+Set bowl next to the stovetop.

 • In a medium saucepan over medium heat, melt the butter.

 • Remove pan from heat and whisk in the flour.
-Stir in the sugars, cinnamon and salt and return pan to heat.
+Whisk in the brown sugar, granulated sugar, cinnamon and salt.
+Return pan to heat.

 • Remove pan from heat.
-Stir about 3/4 cup of the thickened mixture into the egg yolks.
-Pour the egg yolk mixture into the pan and stir while gently boilingl the mixture for 2 more minutes.
+Slowly whisk ½ cup of the hot mixture into the egg yolks to gently warm them, then pour the yolk mixture back into the saucepan.
+Cook while gently boiling for 2 more minutes, stirring constantly.

 • Remove from heat and stir in the vanilla.

-• Carefully pour the mixture into the cooled crust.
+• Carefully pour the mixture into the fully cooled crust.
 Refrigerate 3 hours before serving.
-Once the pie is ready, top with whipped cream and enjoy!
+Top the pie with whipped cream or sprinkle with flaky sea salt if you prefer it wihout cream.
+Add either topping just before serving (or enjoy without a topping!)

 Whipped Cream